Your Wedding Ceremony

 - Drinking together from a quaich or loving cup – read more about this;

-- The holding of a handfasting, where you are symbolically ‘tied’ together with a single cord or ribbon – or even seven!
+- The holding of a handfasting, where you are symbolically ‘tied’ together with a single cord or ribbon or strip of tartan – or even seven!

 There is plenty of scope for personalisation in the way that the ritual is enacted, a choice of vows, the blessings over the rings, the final blessing, the reading/s, scope for a musical interlude, or for someone to offer a tribute.
-This ceremony would be expected to last 20-30 minutes.
+This ceremony would be expected to last 20-30 minutes, or longer if you are including music.

 Further ideas might include …